America's Newest (and Biggest) Scam

-The second thing to understand about ESG is that many times when new government regulations are rolled out in any industry, there is a certain portion of the initiative that is intended for the common good of society.
-There is also another, often more substantial component that is focused solely on creating jobs for a portion of the workforce that is otherwise unemployable.
-Strangely, it also tends to perpetually enlarge, like a cancerous tumor.
-Many aspects of civil service already maintain maximum employment as their primary function (i.e. Department of Transportation, Transportation Security Administration, Department of Education, Department of Motor Vehicles, Department of Energy, The Executive Branch, etc.).
+Many times when new government regulations are rolled out in any industry, the initiative is intended for the common good of society.
+However, there is also another, often more substantial but less discussed benefit that we don't like to talk about: a greater focus on creating jobs for a portion of the workforce that is otherwise unemployable.
+Strangely, this 'focus' also tends to enlarge perpetually like a cancerous tumor.
+It's not hard to make a case that far too many areas of civil service maintain maximum employment as their primary function (i.e. Department of Transportation, Transportation Security Administration, Department of Education, Department of Motor Vehicles, Department of Energy, The Executive Branch, etc.)

-One political persuasion might (theoretically) seek to free a specific demographic from three generations of servitude, helplessness and poverty by promoting self-dignity and self-sufficiency, while another might prefer to keep them enslaved to a failed and self-destructive ideology and neighborhood that distains the nuclear family structure, promotes violence and drug use, ensures they will never be truly free, successful, nor enlightened, so that they continue to vote reliably for more and greater bondage.
+One political persuasion might (theoretically) seek to free a specific demographic from three generations of servitude, helplessness and poverty by promoting self-dignity and self-sufficiency, while another might prefer to keep them enslaved to a failed and self-destructive ideology and environment that distains the nuclear family structure, promotes violence and drug use, ensures they will never be truly free, successful, nor enlightened, so that they continue to vote reliably for more and greater bondage.

-One ideology might want to keep a certain sector of society small and powerless through expanded reproductive rights, while another might abhor and reject the concept of eugenics even if it means Americans of certain skin pigment expands and assume more control.
-As you can see, social goals do indeed appear to be subjective, fluid and highly controversial.
+One ideology might want to keep a certain sector of society small and powerless through expanded reproductive rights, while another might abhor and reject the concept of eugenics even if it means the percentage of Americans with certain skin pigment expands and assumes more control of society.
+So as you can see, social goals do indeed appear to be subjective, fluid and highly controversial.
 One person's desire for bodily autonomy is another person's genocidal slaughter.
 But despite the complexity and the risk of abject failure and a tearing of the social fabric, the adherents of ESG power on.

-The third thing to understand is that ESG is a poor investment, as Harvard itself recently proved conclusively when it added yet another study to a growing body of research (Univ. of Chicago, Columbia University and London School of Economics) demonstrating that even with the massive amount of woke money literally pouring into the sector, polluting your investing strategies with personal politics is still ineffective and even detrimental to long-term investing success.
+The fourth thing to understand is that ESG is a poor investment, as Harvard itself recently proved conclusively when it added yet another study to a growing body of research (Univ. of Chicago, Columbia University and London School of Economics) demonstrating that even with the massive amount of woke money literally pouring into the sector, polluting your investing strategies with personal politics is still ineffective and even detrimental to long-term investing success.

 "Investing in sustainable funds that prioritize ESG goals is supposed to help improve the environmental and social sustainability of business practices.
 Unfortunately, close analysis suggests that it’s not only not making much difference to companies’ actual ESG performance, it may actually be directing capital into poor business performers." - Harvard Business Review, An Inconvenient Truth About ESG Investing, March 2022.